How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 EDI VAN costs typically range from a few hundred to several thousand dollars monthly.
 Pricing depends on the model used: per-document ($0.05–$0.50 each), per-trading-partner ($25–$200 monthly per partner), character-based ($100–$2,000 monthly), or flat-rate bundles ($500–$2,500 monthly).

-AS2 provides secure, encrypted transmission with delivery receipts and is preferred by major retailers.
+AS2 provides secure, encrypted transmission with delivery receipts and is preferred by major retailers like Walmart and Target.
 FTP is simpler and handles batch file transfers, commonly used for high-volume scheduled transmissions.
 AS2 is real-time and receipt-confirmed; FTP is batch-oriented and scheduled.

 Per-trading-partner pricing historically reflected the setup, maintenance, and routing complexity for each connection.
 However, modern VAN architectures have reduced this complexity, leading many providers to offer flat-rate or unlimited-partner pricing tiers instead.